Remove barriers to and encourage installation of renewable energy generation capacity.

 a.
 Serving as a host site for a community solar garden.

 b.
-Facilitating development, by the municipal utility or other entity, of a community solar garden that ensures accessibility and availability to low-income residents.
+Facilitating development, by the municipal utility or other entity, of a community solar garden for residents.

 a.
-Fueled by flowing water, sun, wind, or biogas.
+Fueled by sun, wind, or biogas.

 b.
 Fueled in part or whole by manure or woody (EAB) biomass, optimized for minimal air and other environmental impacts and for energy efficiency and water conservation.